sabman/aicasts.com/011-mobilitydb.md

 Then, for every couple of `source` and `destination` nodes to be visited in the trip, we call the function `create_trip` that we have seen previously to generate the trip, wich is then inserted into the `Trips` table.

 Finally, we add a delivery time between 10 and 60 minutes using a bounded Gaussian distribution before starting the trip to the next customer or the return trip to the warehouse.

+Figure 5.7, “Visualization of the data generated for the deliveries scenario.
+The road network is shown with blue lines, the warehouses are shown with a red star, the routes taken by the deliveries are shown with black lines, and the location of the customers with black points.” and Figure 5.8, “Visualization of the deliveries of one vehicle during one day.
+A delivery trip starts and ends at a warehouse and make the deliveries to several customers, four in this case.” show visualizations of the data generated for the deliveries scenario.

+Figure 5.7.
+Visualization of the data generated for the deliveries scenario.
+The road network is shown with blue lines, the warehouses are shown with a red star, the routes taken by the deliveries are shown with black lines, and the location of the customers with black points.